mshilts1/micro4R/README.md

 In our example data, we only are able to use the “prevalence” method, because we know which samples were negative controls, and which were not.
-That information is in our column called “neg”:
+That information is in our column called “neg”, where TRUE means it was a negative control:

 ``` r
 metadata$neg